Search This Blog

 Wednesday, November 5, 2025

-How to Draft the Night Pants Pattern
+How to Draft a Night Pants Pattern

 In this tutorial, we’ll be drafting a basic elastic-waist night pants pattern — a comfortable and easy-to-sew wardrobe essential that’s perfect for lounging, sleeping, or even casual wear.